-Artificial fill soils were encountered beneath the existing pavements at all of the boring locations, extending to depths of $2\frac{1}{2}$ to $8\pm$ feet below the existing site grades.
-The artificial fill soils generally consist of medium dense silty sands, sandy silts and clayey sands, and stiff to hard sandy clays and silty clays.
-Boring No. B-5 encountered a stratum consisting of loose clayey sands to stiff sandy clays at a depth of $3\pm$ feet.
-Boring No. B-5 also encountered a stratum consisting of medium stiff silty clays at a depth of $5\pm$ feet.
-The fill soils possess a disturbed appearance and some samples contain artificial debris, such as AC and brick fragments, resulting in their classification as artificial fill.
+Artificial fill soils were encountered beneath the existing pavements at all of the boring locations, extending to depths of 3 to $61/2\pm$ feet below the existing site grades.
+The artificial fill soils generally consist of medium stiff to very stiff silty clays and sandy clays with varying fine gravel content.
+The fill soils possess a disturbed appearance and some samples contain artificial debris, such as AC fragments, resulting in their classification as artificial fill.